Research

 Movement Observations

 During the first exploration, the movement remained relatively contained within a small area of space.
+Several observations emerged during the session :

-• movement stayed mostly within a limited spatial zone
+• Movement stayed mostly within a limited spatial zone

-• gestures were relatively small and controlled
+• Gestures were relatively small and controlled

-• movement direction remained mostly frontal
+• Movement direction remained mostly frontal

-• using the full space of the room
+• Using the full space of the room

-• exploring forward and backward trajectories
+• Exploring forward and backward trajectories

-• increasing the amplitude of gestures
+• Increasing the amplitude of gestures

-• allowing the body to respond more freely to the rhythm
+• Allowing the body to respond more freely to the rhythm

 Research Notes